-Credit transactions, which mainly comprise loan transactions, are approved under the authority of the Credit Committee, consisting of Representative Directors, the Chief Risk Officer ('CRO'), the Chief Credit Risk Officer ('CCRO'), etc., and credit proposals are discussed at and reported to the Credit Committee.
+Credit transactions, which mainly comprise loan transactions, are approved under the authority of the Credit Committee, consisting of Representative Directors, the Chief Risk Officer ('CRO'), the Chief Credit Risk Officer ('CRO'), etc., and credit proposals are discussed at and reported to the Credit Committee.
 Also, the approval authority for investment transactions, comprised mainly of equities and fund investments, resides with the Investment Committee, consisting of Representative Directors, the CRO, etc., and investment proposals are discussed at and reported to the Investment Committee.
-The approval authority of the Credit Committee is partly delegated to the CCRO (Note that the approval authority delegated to the CCRO is redelegated to the credit functions and to business front office functions to a certain extent.).
-Also, the approval authority of the Investment Committee is partly delegated to the CRO (Note that the approval authority delegated to the CRO is redelegated to business front office functions to a certain extent.).
+The approval authority of the Credit Committee is partly delegated to the CCRO (Note that the approval authority delegated to the CCRO is redelegated to the Investment Committee is partly delegated to the CRO (Note that the approval authority delegated to the CRO is redelegated to business front office functions to a certain extent.).